You may wish to see an introductory page to this section first.

 John Ruskin - The Seven Lamps of Architecture - 1849

 Some Roman and medieval monuments of France were restored/reconstructed in the XIXth century in a way which deprived them of their antique and venerable decay.
-Narcisse Brunette who restored the arch in 1845 was accused of having created a new ancient monument.
+Narcisse Brunette, who restored the arch in 1845, was criticized for having created a new ancient monument.

 A remaining pillar of Porte Bazée (after "Porta Basilicaris", gate leading to the basilicas/early churches) at the southern end of the Roman town; (centre/right) two bizarre reliefs "à l'antique" which were placed on the site of the main arch when it was pulled down in 1753